freealise/freealise/ar/README.md

 [jsartoolkit5](https://github.com/artoolkitx/jsartoolkit5)

 csg characters for mocap (hair and clothes with markers and opencv)
-phi / theta / volume for panoramic audio
+3d automation paths for 5.1 sound in multitracker (svg with mouse velocity / wheel / pressure)